badlogicmanpreet/gpt/gpt.md

 #### `CausalSelfAttention`

-The `CausalSelfAttention` class is a crucial component in the GPT model, implementing the self-attention mechanism.
+The `CausalSelfAttention` class is a crucial component in the GPT-2 model, implementing the self-attention mechanism.
 Upon initialization, it checks that the embedding dimension (`n_embd`) is divisible by the number of attention heads (`n_head`), ensuring a consistent split of dimensions across heads.
 The class defines linear transformations for key, query, and value projections (`c_attn`), as well as an output projection (`c_proj`).
 It registers a lower triangular matrix (`bias`) to enforce causality, ensuring that each position can only attend to previous positions, thus preventing information leakage from future tokens.

 In the forward method, the input tensor `x` is processed to extract batch size (`B`), sequence length (`T`), and embedding dimensionality (`C`).
 The input is projected into query (`q`), key (`k`), and value (`v`) tensors.
 These tensors are then reshaped and transposed to facilitate parallel processing across heads.
 The attention mechanism computes the dot product of queries and keys, scales it, and applies a causal mask to maintain temporal order.
 The softmax function normalizes these attention scores, which are then used to weight the values.
 Finally, the output is recombined and projected back into the original embedding space.
 This mechanism allows the model to focus on relevant parts of the input sequence, enhancing its ability to understand context and generate coherent text.